Updated: Nov 30, 2020

 I get many questions and comments on my Youtube channel about what to wear and what not to wear.
-There have been many sermons and churches who condemn pants and other types of beauty and aesthetics.
-In this video, I share about our freedom in Christ and our boundaries with that freedom--- I know, boundaries with freedom; but it's for our good. 😉 The transcript is below if you want to read instead.
+There have been many sermons and churches that condemn pants and other types of beauty and aesthetics.
+In this video, I share about our freedom in Christ and our boundaries with that freedom--- I know, boundaries with freedom; but it's for our good. 😉

 Our clothes are not alive.
 Clothes are amoral.
 Amoral means they are without a moral compass, without a sense of right and wrong, because they are objects.
 Pants aren't sinning, food doesn't sin.
 It's what we do with them that brings the transgression or offense.
 We are the ones who are in control of what we do, so it's not that these things are a sin, but where our heart is when using them.